-The challenge of the preterite and imperfect tenses.
 Conjugating Spanish verbs in two particular grammatical tenses-the preterite and imperfect past tenses (or more formally, aspects)-is an especially difficult skill for many Spanish L2 learners to master (Castañeda, 2011).
 Broadly, the preterite tense refers to temporally specific past events, whereas the imperfect tense refers to temporally ambiguous past events.
 There are also other defining characteristics (see Table 1 for a list of rules; for further details see Frantzen, 1995; Iguina & Dozier, 2008; Westfall & Foerster, 1996).
-The difficulty lies in the potential for considerable confusion between the two tenses-i.e., high between-category similarity-as evidenced by sentences that, in the absence of close inspection or sufficient Spanish experience, appear to maintain both their meaning and their grammaticality when expressed in either tense (but actually do not).
+The difficulty lies in the potential for considerable confusion between the two tenses-that is, high between-category similarity-as evidenced by sentences that, in the absence of close inspection or sufficient Spanish experience, appear to maintain both their meaning and their grammaticality when expressed in either tense (but actually do not).

 In current educational practice, the preterite and imperfect tenses are often learned using blocked training.
-Our examination of 25 common Spanish textbooks found that the two tenses are usually segregated into separate and non-adjacent chapters (e.g., Nissenberg, 2013), separate but adjacent chapters (e.g., Goodall & Lear, 2017), or separate sections within the same chapter (e.g., Blanco & Colbert, 2009).
+Our examination of 25 common Spanish textbooks found that the two tenses are usually segregated into separate and nonadjacent chapters (e.g., Nissenberg, 2013), separate but adjacent chapters (e.g., Goodall & Lear, 2017), or separate sections within the same chapter (e.g., Blanco & Colbert, 2009).
 In nearly all cases, each tense is learned separately (although some books include "preterite vs. imperfect" subsections at the end of a chapter or in later chapters).
-The lone exception, Iguina and Dozier (2008), introduced both tenses in parallel and emphasized the need to distinguish between the two throughout.
-Spanish instructional guides also recommend introducing both tenses separately (e.g., Westfall & Foerster, 1996).
+The lone exception, Iguina and Dozier (2008), introduced both tenses in